 You can quiesce a protection relationship to temporarily prevent data transfers from occurring.
-You might quiesce a relationship when you want to create a Snapshot copy of a SnapMirror destination volume that contains a database, and you want to ensure that its contents are stable during the Snapshot copy.
+You might quiesce a relationship when you want to create a Snapshot copy of

 - You must have the Application Administrator or Storage Administrator role. - You must have set up Workflow Automation.